CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (2) The presence of any complaints pending against a license or certificate issued by another licensing body or professional association, indicating that the applicant cannot be relied upon to practice competently, safely and honestly, or adhere to the ethical standards required by Mhp 501.02;

-(4) Receipt of evidence that the applicant cannot be relied upon to practice competently, safely and honestly or adhere to the ethical standards required by Mhp 501.02 due to:
+(4) Receipt of evidence that the applicant cannot be relied upon to practice competently, safely and honestly, or adhere to the ethical standards required by Mhp 501.02 due to:

 a.
-Conviction of a felony or misdemeanor crime; or
+Conviction of a felony or misdemeanor crime;

 b.
 Any charge of felony or misdemeanor criminal conduct which has been filed with a court, but has not yet been finally resolved by a dismissal or judgment of “not guilty”;